If you have experienced economic abuse, you are not alone. There are organisations that can support you with the issues you may be facing.

 View the 2021 Financial Abuse Code that many banks and building societies have signed up to.
 It outlines how banks and building societies should treat people who have been financially abused.

 Offers free, confidential advice and information on loans, credit and debt, and recommends solutions.
 Runs a debt advice helpline with qualified debt advisers.
+They also have a webchat service.

 National Debtline 0808 808 4000 (Mon–Fri, 9am–8pm; Sat, 9.30am–1pm)